osuosl/orvsd_central/docs/source/workflow.rst

       developers on the project who can best resolve the issue.
 If you yourself can handle the issue assign yourself.
-    * Contact whoever you have assigned to the issue in the dev irc channel so they know they have been assigned the issue.
+    * Contact whoever you have assigned to the issue in the dev irc channel so they know they have been assigned said issue; otherwise it may never get done and nobody wants that to happen.

 4. Review regularly

     * Projects should be reviewed from the planning stages onward
-    * Before beginning a project be sure to have your plan reviewed by the one of your peers.
+    * Before beginning a task be sure to have your plan reviewed by the one of your peers.
+    * Throughout your development make sure your progress and plans are being assessed by your peers, especially if they are changing frequently.